-Combined with potent antioxidants, Clinical 1% Retinol Treatment is specially formulated to smooth and firm skin by helping to boost cell regeneration and stimulate collagen production.
-Its light, silky texture absorbs quickly and goes to work immediately to refine pore size, reduce deep wrinkles, fine lines, brown spots—it can even help breakouts, too!
-Licorice, oat extract and other anti-irritants help to minimize the irritation some people may get from products containing high amounts of retinol.
-You’ll be amazed at how much younger and radiant your skin will look and feel.
+Combined with potent antioxidants, Clinical 1% Retinol Treatment is specially formulated with a creamy lotion texture that absorbs quickly and goes to work immediately to refine pore size and reduce the appearance of deep wrinkles, fine lines and brown spots.
+Licorice, oat extract and other anti-irritants help to minimize the potential for dryness, redness or flaking some people may get from products containing high amounts of retinol.
+You’ll be amazed at how much younger-looking and radiant your skin will look and feel.

 A consumer panel test showed that 92% of users preferred this retinol product over other, similar products they've used.